-In a mountain city filled with small inns wedged into the historic districts, Parador San Juan de Dios entices with a hacienda hotel vibe and expansive gardens with mountain views.
+In a mountain city filled with small inns wedged into the historic districts, Uvence entices with a hacienda hotel vibe and expansive gardens with mountain views.

 Chipas State in Mexico is a latecomer to the tourism game.
 It wasn’t so long ago that revolutionaries were fighting the federal government over indigenous rights and wealth distribution.
 Picturesque San Cristobal de Las Casas was a no–go zone for all but the hardiest travelers.

 Ironically, Chiapas is now one of the safest states in Mexico and San Cristobal has seen an explosion of tourists.
 Only a few luxury travelers make it here, however, so while there are plenty of great restaurants and coffee shops spreading through the center, there is really only one luxury hotel so far.

 Uvence is not walking distance to the central plaza, unfortunately, but it’s worth a few cab rides (less than $3 each) to kick back in such a sublime setting.
 Rooms here have a high “wow factor” and the well–tended gardens are blooming all year.